top of page

 IMG_2995.JPG

-We are working with Architexas, an architectural firm out of Dallas, to create documents and solutions to secure our exterior walls to the structure of the building.
+We worked with Architexas, an architectural firm out of Dallas, to create documents and solutions to secure our exterior walls to the structure of the building.
 The first floor of the jail was built as a family living quarters for the Sheriff or Deputy and the top two floors contain cells.
-During the original construction of the building, it's become evident that the walls were not properly tied into the concrete slabs or steel cells of the second and third floors.
-This has resulted in the walls pulling from the building and in some instances up to a two-inch gap between the walls and floors, especially on the third floor.
-The solution prepared by JQ Engineering will be to add 50 steel clip angles throughout the second and third floors to secure the walls to the floors.
+During the original construction of the building, the walls were not properly tied into the concrete slabs or steel cells of the second and third floors.
+This has resulted in the walls pulling from the building and, in some instances, up to a two-inch gap between the walls and floors, especially on the third floor.
+50 steel clip angles were added throughout the second and third floors to secure the walls to the floors.

 The original flat roof with four corner towers was capped with pyramidal clay tiles in the mid-1920s.
 We believe the extra weight has also contributed to the stress and displacement of the walls.
-This phase will include adding two steel columns, one on the north side and one on the south side.
-This will aid in dispersing some of the weight on the existing steel beams of the roof.
+This phase included adding two steel columns, one on the north side and one on the south side.
+This aids in dispersing some of the weight on the existing steel beams of the roof.

 We are grateful to the following foundations who have supported this phase of work: